john7doe/go-ewa/README.md

 ## What is E.W.A?

 E.W.A is a package that provides a way to add attributes to errors.
 So when they are logged they reassemble the structured logging your application is already using.
-Eliminating the need

 ## Why E.W.A?